raja9283/snowflake-s3-elt-dashboard/README.md

    - Utilized Snowflake's SQL capabilities for enriching raw event data by joining with product and customer details.

 3. **Data Analytics**:
-   - Leveraged **Apache Superset** to create interactive dashboards for business metrics such as product sales, customer behavior, and revenue analysis.
+   - Leveraged **Apache Superset** to create interactive dashboards for business metrics such as product sales, customer analysis, and revenue analysis.

 4. **Scalable Cloud Solution**:
    - Demonstrated a scalable architecture using **AWS S3**, **Snowflake**, and **Superset** for handling large volumes of data and performing real-time analytics.